-The standards for promotion and tenure shall be determined by the College of Applied Science and Technology under the conditions described in this document, subject to approval by the APAF&T Committee of the Faculty Senate and ratification by the Faculty Senate.
+The standards for promotion and tenure shall be determined by the College of Engineering, Applied Science and Technology under the conditions described in this document, subject to approval by the APAF&T Committee of the Faculty Senate and ratification by the Faculty Senate.
 These standards are incorporated by reference into the PPM.
 These standards must be endorsed by a two-thirds vote of the faculty voting in the college and approved by the dean.
 Only tenured or tenure-track faculty are eligible to vote.

 Candidates for promotion or tenure shall be provided written copies of the most recent standards in effect at the time they apply for promotion or are due for a tenure review.
 Recommended changes to this policy must be approved by a two-thirds vote of tenured or tenure-track faculty and must be submitted by the dean to the APAF&T Committee of the Faculty Senate on or before February 1 prior to the academic year in which they take effect.
 Approval by the Faculty Senate must be given on or before May 1 prior to the year in which they are to take effect and disseminated to the faculty on or before June 1 of that same year.